ArmanAbbasi/cruddy-simple/README.md

 # cruddy-simple

 Generic CRUD Node application.
-Which takes configuration and provides CRUD on a database.
-AWS DynamoDB is supported out of the box but there is no reason why the database couldn't be relational (SQL), all that is required to support this is a wrapper around the database connection that implements the internal database interface.
+Which takes configuration and provides CRUD operations on a database.
+AWS DynamoDB is supported out of the box but there is no reason why the database cannot be relational (SQL).
+All that is required to support this is a wrapper around the database connection that implements the internal database contract see below.

 ## Features